getgrav/grav-theme-resume/README.md

 ## Experience

 Experience layout is designed to showcase your work experience.
-It's designed with two columns approach.
+It's created with two columns approach.
 One for year, one for description.
 Example page is located in [skeleton](https://github.com/getgrav/grav-skeleton-resume-site), in: **pages/right/experience/experience.md**

 ```markdown
 - date: From 2013 to 2014